bigshotJin/EasyLogging/README.md

 # EasyLogging

-- No painful to use  :)
+- No pain to use  :)
-- If your os is windows7/10, just click ***Quick Install.bat*** to install this module.
+- If your OS is windows7/10, just click ***Quick Install.bat*** to install this module.
-- You can alse install this package as follows in command window.
+- You can also install this package as follows in command window.

 ```
 python setup.py install